-If you want to see an epic view of the Chicago skyline, go here.
+Go here if you want to see an epic view of the Chicago skyline.
 From the 95th floor, the Signature Lounge is perched perfectly above Chicago.
 Plus, you'll save the $20 admission for Sears Towers, so maybe you can spend it on a drink or two.

 Walk or bike the beautiful 18-mile Lakefront Trail.
 It stretches from Ardmore Street (5800 N. Sheridan Road) on the North Side to 71st Street (7100 S. South Shore Drive) on the South Side.

 Head to Promontory Point to enjoy some of the best views of Downtown Chicago.

 This beach/park combo is one of the top-rated free places to go in chicago to cool off during the summer season.
 Plus, it offers excellent views of the city skyline.

 Wednesday through Friday, visitors can take a free brewery tour at Revolution.
 First-come, first-served basis.